 Fortunately, you have several options for securing short-term coverage in Texas.
 One of the most common ways drivers secure temporary car insurance is with a pay-as-you-go policy, which charges you for only the mileage you’ve driven.

 This option offers a lot of flexibility in terms of policy duration but typically only basic liability coverage.
-If you need full coverage — which also includes collision and comprehensive insurance — you’ll likely have to go with a major insurer.
+If you need full coverage — which also includes collision and comprehensive insurance — you’ll likely have to go with an insurer that offers standard six-month and 12-month policies.

 Some other good options for temporary car insurance include non-owner insurance and pay-per-mile policies.
 But these are just a few alternatives.
 We’ll dive into all the possibilities below.